Deltares/HYDROLIB-core/docs/tutorials/loading_and_saving_a_model.md

 model.save(filepath=Path("/p/model/FlowFM.mdu"), recurse=True, path_style="windows")
 ```

-In the two examples mentioned above, the `path_style` option indicates the preferred path style of the saved model files.
+In the two examples mentioned above, the `path_style` option specifies the preferred path style of the saved model files.
 However, if this option is not specified when initializing or saving the model, it will default to the path style of the current operating system.

 The `path_style` option supports these three values:
 * `None` (will default to either `"windows"` or `"unix"` depending on the running OS)